antonio-morales/Fuzzing101/Exercise 7/Readme.md

 You can find a lot of video samples in the [ffmpeg samples repository](https://samples.ffmpeg.org/)

-I advise you to pick some samples and then, to use a video editor to shrink the video file to smallest size possible.
+I advise you to pick some samples and then, use a video editor to shrink the video file to the smallest size possible.

 These are some examples of open-source video editors: